jucian0/posts/building-forms-in-reactjs.md

 export default UserForm;
 ```

-### Let's look some changes
+## Let's look at some changes

 - Added news state to save errors.
 - Added a function named `validate`, this function should receive the form values and pass this value to object validation wrote in the last step.
-If the form state has a valid value we set an empty object in errors state, but if has any error we should know if is an error of validation, for this we need to know if is a ValidationError instance before to set them in the errors state.
+If the form state has a valid value we set an empty object in the errors state, but if it has any error we should know if is an error of validation, we need to know if is a ValidationError instance before setting them in the errors state.
-- In order to update the errors every time that form is changed we pass form state as a dependency in useEffect hook.
+- To update the errors every time that form is changed we pass form state as a dependency in the `useEffect` hook.
 - Added object error with the specif property in every field.
   If you run again the application you will see the form working well with validation.

 ![form](https://res.cloudinary.com/practicaldev/image/fetch/s--jdctQqlV--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/2000/1%2ATGVW5G3z762WRaeqteXEZw.png)